Course Outline

 Format:

-Building upon Task 1, the goal of Task 2 is to conduct a thorough interrogation of your chosen social cause.
-You are to gather, analyse and evaluate credible information, integrate this information into a conceptual framework from which three remedies that bring about the necessary behaviour change emerge.
+Building upon Task 1, the goal of Task 2 is to conduct a thorough interrogation of your social cause.

 This task is being used for measuring assurance of learning towards Association to Advance Collegiate Schools of Business (AACSB) accreditation.